dave3d/mergevols/README.md

 The script assumes you have a grid (default=2x2) of volumes that you want to put together into a single volume.  it lays them out first in the Y direction then X.

+It uses SimpleITK's Paste function to copy the source volumes into the target volume.